-The best way to keep children safe on their smartphone or other device says is to make sure as a parent you are constantly checking those devices.
-This lets kids know that those devices aren’t theirs.
-They are able to use them because their parents provide them.
-Parents often forget that liability falls on their shoulders and not the shoulders of the children that they are handing the devices to.
+The best way to keep students safe on their smartphones or other devices is to make sure as a parent you are constantly checking those devices.
+This lets students know that those devices aren’t theirs.
+They are able to use them because their parents provide them. liability falls on the parent’s shoulders, not the students that they are handing the devices to.
 Only by keeping an open dialogue and letting students know that you’re involved will the students be safe.

 Always use a pin or thumbprint to access the smartphone.
-Kids are notoriously bad at responsibility and phones can be stolen, especially at school.
+Phones can easily be stolen, especially at school.
 Encourage students to not use wifi hotspots or public networks to save data.
 Teach them how to spot fraudulent text messages and calls, and not to respond to them.

 Have an Internet contract and limit or forbid social media platforms where communication disappears after sending.
 It’s not only unsafe because of predators, but it can also be hard to prove or track cyber-bullying.
 Have your student ask to install any app and delete any apps they aren’t using (as some apps gather data to sell to marketers).
 Use privacy settings on apps to manage what personal information is shared and who sees it – and turn off any permissions that aren’t absolutely necessary.
-Lastly, talk early and often to them about the pitfalls of sharing intimate photos with ANYONE, even people they trust and how those situations can go horribly wrong.
+Lastly, talk early and often with your students about the pitfalls of sharing intimate photos with ANYONE, even people they trust, and how those situations can go horribly wrong.